 In determining the final peer review membership, NHMRC will also aspire to:

-- ensure broad State and Territory representation
+- have broad State and Territory representation

-- ensure a balanced representation of gender
+- have a balanced representation of gender

 NHMRC Peer Review – Guidance for Self-nominations